 TORS has revolutionized our approach to oral cancers and has provided patients with the benefits of no visible scarring, significantly less blood loss, possibility of avoiding a tracheotomy, shorter hospital stays, and faster recovery to normal speech and swallowing.
 Most patients treated with the transoral robotic surgery leave the hospital within three days and are able to swallow two weeks after surgery, compared to spending a week in the hospital and months regaining the ability to swallow after traditional surgery.
 In addition, TORS could minimize or eliminate the need for chemoradiation therapy, which could leave the patient with dry mouth, loss of taste, and difficulty swallowing.

 Treating cancer requires a team approach with various specialties.
 Our medical and radiation colleagues at OHSU are part of our team.
 We work with them in a collaborative team that includes radiology and pathology to determine the best possible course of treatment for each patient.
 With TORS, many of the post-operative treatments, such as chemotherapy and radiation, can be lessened or eliminated because the cancer can be more easily removed totally.

-The surgical TORS team is headed by Dr. Neil Gross and Dr. Peter Andersen.
+The surgical TORS team is headed by Dr. Peter Andersen and Dr. Daniel Brickman.
 This team approach provides consistency in surgery and after care.
 The team also includes highly skilled nurses who have been extensively trained in TORS surgery and in the daVinci system, providing excellent patient care.

 We take personal interest in creating a unique and medically appropriate individualized plan for each and every one of our patients.
 With TORS, the ability to remove the tumor in a complete block form helps to improve the ability for the radiation and pathology team to develop a more precise post surgical plan for our patients, while attempting to preserve quality of life.